ChrstphrHll/npc_gen/students/Violetta Coldsprinter.md

   int: 9
   str: 16
   wis: 13
-track: Assault
-trait: I have my own ideas about what is and is not food, and I find the eating habits of those around me fascinating, confusing, or revolting.
-trait1: Original
-trait2: Naughty
 year: 2
+guild: Burk
+partyID: 93
 ---
 # Violetta Coldsprinter
 ---
 ### Description
 - 2nd year Half-Orc Fighter in Burk
-- straight auburn hair that's put back in a long pony tail, Hazel eyes, and Pale Gray skin
+- straight auburn hair that's put back in a long pony tail, Brown eyes, and Pale Gray skin
 - Is Original and Naughty, and has Creativity as their ideal

 ### Organizations